serverlessworkflow/specification/specification.md

 Note that [Switch states](#Switch-State) cannot declare to be workflow end states.
 Switch states must end their execution followed by a transition another workflow state, given their conditional evaluation.

 The `terminate` property, if set to `true`, completes the workflow instance execution, this any other active execution paths.
 If a terminate end is reached inside a ForEach or Parallel state the entire workflow instance is terminated.

 The [`produceEvents`](#ProducedEvent-Definition) allows defining events which should be produced by the workflow instance before workflow stops its execution.

-It's important to mention that if the workflow `keepActive` property is set to`true`, the only way to complete execution of the workflow instance is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [execution timeout](#ExecTimeout-Definition) property is defined, the time defined in its `interval` is reached.
+It's important to mention that if the workflow `keepActive` property is set to`true`, the only way to complete execution of the workflow instance is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [`workflowExecTimeout`](#Workflow-Timeouts) property is defined, the time defined in its `interval` is reached.

 #### ProducedEvent Definition